 Informative-This class of device employs a material such as activated charcoal that adsorbs radon from the air.
-The amount of radon adsorbed depends on the design of the device, the type of material, the exposure time and the radon concentration, temperature and relative humidity in the surrounding air.
-This class of device can provide an accurate representation of the average radon concentration during the exposure period if there are no large changes in radon concentration or the environment (e.g., temperature, humidity) during the exposure.
-Because of the half-life of radon and the time it takes for radon to adsorb, they are typically limited to exposure durations from 2 to 7 days.
-Calibration of a charcoal adsorption system is accomplished through exposures of representative sets of devices in a STAR for various time periods and different values of temperature and humidity.
+The amount of radon adsorbed depends on the design of the device, the type of material, the exposure time the measurement duration and the radon concentration, temperature and relative humidity in the surrounding air.
+This class of device can provide an accurate representation of the average radon concentration during the exposure measurement period if there are no large changes in radon concentration or the environment (e.g., temperature, humidity) during the exposure measurement.
+Because of the half-life of radon and the time it takes for radon to adsorb, they are typically limited to exposure measurement durations between 2 and 7 days. from 2 to 7 days.
+Calibration of a charcoal adsorption system is accomplished through exposures tests of representative sets of devices in a STAR for various time periods and different values of temperature and humidity.